olegknyazev/GameTablesDocs/main_concepts.md

 | **Row Header 2** | Content         | Content         | ... |
 | **...**          | ...             | ...             | ... |

 Content contains actual data that is applied to target objects' properties.
 Headers contain information that allows Game Tables to figure out to which exactly property of which exactly object the data should be applied.
-In the simplest form a column header contains a name of an object in your project and a row header contains a property name:
+In the simplest form a column header contains a name of a Prefab in your project and a row header contains a property name:

 |          | Health | Damage |
 |:---------|-------:|-------:|